SallesCosta/GitHub-Profiles/README.md

 This same tag will be displayed if the repository contains a language that is not registered.
 Please PullRequest to expand this list of languages colored dynamically.

-#Testing
+# Testing

-####E2E | Cypress
+#### E2E | Cypress

 How:
 On terminal run cypress:open.
 It will open the Cypress with the tests I did.
-So it’s a good opportunity of PR again.
+So it's a good opportunity for PR again.
 Feel free to.

 Any questions?
 Any suggestions?
 We can talk about.

 Thank you for reading up to this point.

-#Opensource
+### #Opensource